lmmlzn/Awesome-LLMs-Datasets/README.md

 - Summarize existing representative LLMs text datasets across five dimensions: **Pre-training Corpora, Fine-tuning Instruction Datasets, Preference Datasets, Evaluation Datasets, and Traditional NLP Datasets**.
 (Regular updates)
 - New dataset sections have been added: **Multi-modal Large Language Models (MLLMs) Datasets, Retrieval Augmented Generation (RAG) Datasets**.
 (Gradual updates)
+- To improve update efficiency and frequency, starting from 2025, only key details of datasets will be updated (e.g., dataset name, paper link, etc.).
+For more comprehensive information, please refer to the corresponding research papers.

 ## Paper
 The paper **["Datasets for Large Language Models: A Comprehensive Survey"](https://arxiv.org/abs/2402.18041)** has been released.（2024/2）